 Set aside for later.

 Take a large pan and heat it on medium.
 Once hot, add a drizzle of oil.
-Place the chicken with the skin side facing down and add the spring onions.
+Place the chicken with the skin side facing down and add the leeks.

 Once the chicken is golden, turn over and cook on the other side.
-Rotate the spring onion from time to time to brown the surface evenly.
+Rotate the leeks from time to time to brown the surface evenly.

 Once the chicken is cooked through, pour the dashi into the pan and bring to a boil.
 When it starts to boil, turn the heat down to a simmer.